Get MTD for Income Tax ready

 Outsourcing or hiring makes sense when skilled people are stuck on tasks that don't need their expertise.
 If you're spending hours on something a specialist could finish quickly, that's a sign to get help.

-11. Measure and track your efficiency improvements
+11. Track your efficiency improvements

 Focus on a few key performance indicators (KPIs) that matter to your business:

-• Time saved: How long do tasks take now compared to before?
+• Time saved.
+How long do tasks take now compared to before?

-• Cost reduction: Have your operating expenses decreased?
+• Cost reduction.
+Have your operating expenses decreased?

-• Error rates: Are mistakes happening less often?
+• Error rates.
+Are mistakes happening less often?

-• Customer satisfaction: Are customers happier with response times or service quality?
+• Customer satisfaction.
+Are customers happier with response times or service quality?

-• Revenue per employee: Is each team member contributing more to the business?
+• Revenue per employee.
+Is each team member contributing more to the business?

 Use dashboards in your accounting software to monitor these numbers in real time.
 Review them monthly and adjust your approach based on what the data shows.